 - GPU’s will cover one of the M.2 slots

 When it comes to Ryzen 9 5900X builds, the Aorus Pro is one of the most popular boards.
 Its attractive design pleases the eye with all-black PCB, heatsinks, and PCIe slots that are accented with RGB lighting.
-It offers a great build/performance/price ratio that is hard to beat.
+It offers an excellent build, performance, and price ratio that is hard to beat.

 The Aorus Pro comes with PCIe 4.0 M.2 slots that are equipped with thermal guards and four DIMM slots that can support up to 128GB of DDR4 RAM.
 You can push the RAM beyond stock speeds, up to 4400MHz.
 Together with the board’s high-quality VRMs and cooling ecosystem you can also overclock the 5900X without worrying about too much heat.